 Sunday Walking Street

-Here you can mostly find handicrafts and artefacts.
+At the Sunday walking street, you can mostly find handicrafts and artefacts.
 Not much of clothes except shawls.
 But everything else like lamps, cushions, trinkets, makeup items, household decorative items, their famous umbrella, everything.
 This place is crazy.
 People just keep pushing you through the crowd.
-It is there on every Sunday and there is a Saturday market, night market, this market and that market, yet it is super crowded.
+It is there on every Sunday and in spite of Saturday market, night market, this market and that market, it is super crowded.
 There were some interesting finds to eat too.
 At 6 pm they play their national anthem and the entire street comes to stand still.
 I was in super awe!
 There was also a stage set and there were some dance performances.

 The night bazaar or the night market is found every evening from 6 pm onwards.
 I and my friend were a bit early on this street and it looked like a ghost town as it was pouring too.
 Come night, you do not have space to step out your feet.
 The shops come abuzz, there are lights everywhere and hardly any space to walk.

-This night bazaar is huge and I would definitely recommend this one for all shopping needs.
+The Chiang Mai night bazaar is huge and I would definitely recommend this one for all shopping needs.
+In fact this is the number one slot in my Chiang Mai shopping guide.
 They had all souvenirs, handicrafts, clothes, shawls, junk jewellery, handbags, shoes, everything.
-People who want to buy a replica of popular brand handbags can find it here.
+People who want to buy replica of popular brand handbags can find it here.
 I bought loads of junk jewellery, they were so pretty!
 Apart from pushcarts there are also shopping centres and mini mall like buildings with shops.
 They have a huge collection of dresses and convenient to try them out.
 You get all your elephant printed shorts and pants here 😛 And the street has plenty of good eatery joints that you can shop and eat and shop and eat.
 People usually recommend to do the Sunday market rather than this but I somehow preferred this night bazaar.
 And this night bazaar is in Changklan road.
 I dunno where it starts and ends since it was a huge stretch.
 But it is on this road.
 I couldn’t take many pictures here as it was raining.